The most important thing to know about betting on sports is that it’s fun. And it’s always been fun.

 If something has a high probability of occurring, it has a lower risk and won’t pay out as much as something with a lower probability and greater risk.
 The greater the risk the bigger the reward but… the greater the risk.

 Most sports betting options offer two sides, such as team vs. team or Yes vs. No. However, some bets can have multiple options to wager on, such as picking which team will win the championship before the season begins.
+NBA Championship odds are a perfect example of this:

-Favorites & Underdogs
+Favorites and Underdogs

 Two of the most common sports betting terms are favorite and underdog, which are often the two sides to a bet that you can wager on.